The stench of death, decay and shit permeated the air.

 The men slowly lifted their gazes.
 Almost every one of their faces turned pale.
 Several of them vomited, while others took in the horrific scene.
 Those men will suffer.

-Grayson took note of those that did not show weakness.
+Grayson took pride in those that did not show weakness.
 He watched as their eyes filled with rage and determination to avenge the victims death.
-He did not know why, but at that moment, he knew those men will be important.
+Those were his best soldiers.

 As Grayson sat down to prepare himself for the fight, he felt a sudden change in the air from above his head.
 As he looked up, he truly did not expect what was waiting for him.

 A small boy, most likely no older than eleven, was above him.
 He was hanging from a noose, like all the other victims.
+He had whip marks, like all the other victims.
 He was covered in dried blood, like all the other victims.
 The only severe difference was his age.

 He seemed to sway with the wind.